thego0n/Monc-Mint/README.md

 ```

 ## Note

 The script will begin by asking for your name and email address.
 This is just for configuring your git username and email.
-Trust me I'm not stealing your details!! :laughing:
+Trust me I'm not stealing your details!! 😆

 ## Planned Features

-* Choice of music streaming services(YouTube Music, Spotify)
+- Choice of music streaming services(YouTube Music, Spotify) `:white_check_mark:`
-* Choice of Mac/Windows style layout
+- Choice of Mac/Windows style layout

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.